yamuna1996d/portfolioflutterweb/README.md

-# Flutter Portfolio App 👏👍🔥

-This project designed using figma and built using flutter.
+This project built using flutter.